 Many plastics contain hormone-disrupting compounds that can cause harm.

-For this reason, do not microwave your food in a plastic container unless it is labelled with "microwave safe."
-Keep in mind that this is not specific to microwaves.
-Heating your food inside a plastic container is a bad idea, no matter which heating method you use.
+This precaution is not specific to microwaves.
+Heating your food inside a plastic container is a bad idea — no matter which cooking method you use.

 SUMMARY Many plastics contain hormone-disrupting compounds like BPA, which can contaminate your food when heated.
 Never microwave a plastic container unless it's specifically labeled safe to use.

 Microwaves do have some downsides.

 For example, they may not be as effective as other cooking methods at killing bacteria and other pathogens that may lead to food poisoning.